JAlcocerT/JAlcocerT/content/blog/da-BI-tools.md

   - [Static Embedding in Metabase](https://www.metabase.com/embedding-demo)
 - [Redash](https://redash.io/)

-How about real time data analytics?
+How about **real time data analytics**?

-Real-Time Analytics with ClickHouse
+Real-Time Analytics with ClickHouse:
 - [ClickHouse Use Cases](https://clickhouse.com/use-cases/real-time-analytics)
 - **Superset**: An open-source data exploration and visualization platform that supports ClickHouse as a data source.
 - **Metabase**: An open-source business intelligence tool with ClickHouse integration.
-- **Tableau, Looker, Power BI**: Commercial BI tools that may have connectors or integrations with ClickHouse.
+- **Tableau, [Looker](https://jalcocert.github.io/JAlcocerT/understanding-google-cloud-platform/), Power BI**: Commercial BI tools that may have connectors or integrations with ClickHouse.

 #### SuperSet